-Requests for such verifications can be submitted to DAF by sending in duplicate, functional description, drawings and engineering calculations.
-If found in order, one set will be returned by DAF with a declaration of "no objection" and possibly accompanied by some comments with regard to the construction to be used.
+Requests for such verifications can be submitted to DAF by sending in duplicate, functional description, drawings and engineering calculations of all systems that are affected by the intended modification.
+If found in order, one set will be returned by DAF with a declaration written down in letter of "no objection" (LONO) and possibly accompanied by some comments with regard to the construction to be used.

 The manufacturer of the superstructure should in all cases ensure that the operations carried out on the vehicle fully comply with the applicable quality standards.
 The manufacturer of the superstructure should make sure that moving parts of the vehicle chassis, in particular the propeller shafts, cannot be restricted in their operation by, for example, parts of the superstructure and/or mountings.
 All components must remain easily accessible for maintenance and repair!
 Work on the vehicle should at all times be done by qualified staff.

 The supplier of the superstructure will under all circumstances remain fully responsible for the product supplied by him and, in view of the safety of the user, he must deliver the product with clear information, instructions for use and/or documentation with respect to the superstructure and any additional equipment.
 Prior to delivery to the customer, the bodied vehicle should be inspected by the DAF dealer.
 DAF cannot be held liable for any consequences of the actions of third parties.